cinema is, by its very nature, designed to challenge many

 After all, if you can't say something nice...

-Avant-garde films are always going to spike more noses
+Avant-garde cinema is always going to spike more noses

 pleasures of a more narrative-based work.
 Strong, safe, even predictable